-TRAINING RESOURCES FOR ATTORNEYS ON THE PDC ROSTERS, AND THEIR STAFF WHO DIRECTLY SUPPORT PUBLIC DEFENSE PRACTICE.
+030. TRAINING RESOURCES FOR ATTORNEYS ON THE PDC ROSTERS, AND THEIR STAFF WHO DIRECTLY SUPPORT PUBLIC DEFENSE PRACTICE.

-- PDC Training.
-The PDC may partner with outside organizations to present free or reduced cost training.
-(7-1-21)T - Scholarships.
+01. PDC Training.
+The PDC may partner with outside organizations to present free or reduced cost (4-6-23)T

+02. Scholarships.
 The PDC may award training scholarships for approved non-PDC training.
-02. (7-1-21)T - Non-Roster Attorneys.
-Attorneys not on a Roster and their staff are not eligible for PDC training or scholarships but may participate through a partner organization, if applicable.
-(7-1-21)T - Preference and Conditions.
-Training and scholarship funds are limited and subject to the 04. following: (7-1-21)T - Preference is given to qualified applicants whose experience levels and compliance needs best fit the particular training program, and who did not attend a free or discounted training within the previous year; (7-1-21)T
+(4-6-23)T a.
+Preference is given to qualified applicants whose experience levels and compliance needs best fit the particular training program, and who did not attend a free or discounted training within the previous year;